vega/vega-lite/site/docs/transform/bin.md

 ### Example: Histogram with Bin Transform

-Instead of using the `bin` property of a field definition, you can also a bin transform to derive a new field (e.g., `bin_IMDB_Rating`), and encode the new field instead.
+Instead of using the `bin` property of a field definition, you can also use a bin transform to derive a new field (e.g., `bin_IMDB_Rating`), and encode the new field instead.

 <div class="vl-example" data-name="histogram_bin_transform"></div>